-We all know that communication is a process of exchanging information in form of speaking or writing.
-Communications is one of the reasons for the existence of this world.
+We all know that communication is a process of exchanging information in the form of speaking or writing.
+Communication is one of the reasons for the existence of this world.

-Without communications this world would seem lifeless.
-A communication is all about how effectively the person is able to convey the message in best manner.
+Without communications, this world would seem lifeless.
+Communication is all about how effectively the person can convey the message in the best manner.

-Mistakes do happen in communications and even managers or leader can commit such inaccuracy.
+Mistakes do happen in communications and even managers or leaders can commit such inaccuracy.
 Following are some of the communication mistakes managers make:

 1. Body Language: